Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Threat Model

 \section{Threat Model}

-The main objective of an attacker (\ie our system) is to cause changes in vehicle movements while the mission operation \textit{seems} normal without the anomaly detector raising any alarms.
+The attacker's (\ie our system's) main objective is to alter vehicle movements while the operation \textit{seems} nominal without the anomaly detector raising any alarms.
 Hence, it is in \textit{the attacker's best interest \textbf{not} to crash the vehicle or be detected too soon}.

-Our threat model is similar to that of ARES~\cite{ding2023get} \footnote{They use reinforcement learning with knowledge of the implementation details whereas we use treat the system as a blackbox.
-Also we are more focused on stealth.}.
-We assume realistic attack vectors (\eg firmware bug exploitation of a particular version, malicious component in the middleware, \etc) with the means to collect the target's input/output values and to inject values during deployment.
-However we broaden the threat model even further: the target function/module is a blackbox (\ie attacker can only view the input and the output of the target, not the internal logic).
-Due to the typical multi-vendor model-based development of avionics systems (even for unmanned systems) \cite{horng2006comparative, rashid2009vendor, li2018supply}, there is a good chance that \ca not all vendors who developed the system have followed good software security practices \cite{aerospace_supply_chain,mohan2014real,pellizzoni2015generalized}, \cb there could be many latent, undiscovered bugs in the system and \cc the entire system could have been developed by a combination of commodity/open-source components and proprietary software (\eg the flight controller).
-We also assume that the target function/module does {\em not} need root access; \papername{} (realistically) assumes that the vehicle relies on the target function/module for its operation.
+Our threat model is similar to ARES~\cite{ding2023get} \footnote{They use reinforcement learning with knowledge of implementation whereas we don't have such knowledge.
+Also we are more focused on stealth.} where we assume: attackers collect the target I/O values offline and observe/inject inputs online.
+We \textit{broaden this assumption} by treating the target function/module as {\em opaque} --- \ie assuming visibility of only its inputs and outputs rather than its internal logic; this actually handicaps our system more than ARES and other similar work.
+We assume realistic attack vectors (explained later in this section).
+Literature shows that multi-vendor avionics development practices (even for unmanned systems) \cite{horng2006comparative, rashid2009vendor, li2018supply} can enable such access via \ca inconsistent security practices \cite{aerospace_supply_chain,mohan2014real,pellizzoni2015generalized}, \cb latent bugs in the system and \cc potential combination of commodity/open-source components and proprietary software (\eg the flight controller), allowing access to a copy of the component or offline system replication. \textit{We also assume that the target function/module does not need root access}.